annotation/text-fabric/tf/docs/about/annotateBrowser.md

 Probably you soon discover that there are quite a bit of distinct named entities, and each entity has quite a bit of surface forms.
-Then the work load may not feel doable anymore.
+Then the work load may not feel doable any more.

 For that purpose, there is also a *power* annotate mode, where you run the annotator tool in a Jupyter Notebook, driven by a spreadsheet with names and